TJUMMG/Real-MSBDE/README.md

 The weights of two models are located in `./degradation/weights` and `./Real-MSBDE/weights`.

 ## Test
-For the classification-based degradation model, the model input is the quantization part and the residual part of the HBD image, so the HBD image is first divided into two parts by running-
+For the classification-based degradation model, the model input is the quantization part and the residual part of the HBD image, so the HBD image is first divided into two parts by running
 ```
 degradation
 - to_res.py
 ```

-Then, the LBD image is obtained by running-
+Then, the LBD image is obtained by running
 ```
 degradation
 - test.py
 ```

-For the bit-depth enhancement model Real-MSBDE, you can run-
+For the bit-depth enhancement model Real-MSBDE, you can run
 ```
 Real-MSBDE
-├─ main.py
+- main.py
 ```